roominai/roomin_ai/README.md

 git clone https://github.com/Nutlope/roomGPT
 ```

-### Creating a account on Replicate to get an API key.
+### Replicate API key

-1. Go to [Replicate](https://replicate.com/) to make an account.
-2. Click on your profile picture in the top left corner, and click on "API Tokens".
-3. Here you can find your API token.
-Copy it.
+To use this project, you need to obtain an API key from Replicate.
+Once you have your key, add it to the `.env` file as shown in the `.example.env`.

+You'll need to add your Replicate API key in the `.env` file.

 ### Storing the API keys in .env